rkoshak/sensorReporter/README.md

 # Architecture
-The main script is `sensor_reporter` which parses a configuration ini file and handles operating system signal handling.
+The main script is `sensor_reporter` which parses a configuration YAML file and handles operating system signal handling.

 It uses a `core.poll_mgr.PollMgr` manages running a polling loop used by Polling Sensors to control querying the devices.